tomjenningss/asciidoc-converter/README.md

 .3.
 Locate file path or move the file to src folder

-.4. run `java <filename.html>`
+.4. run `java demoScript.java <filename.html>`
-eg ` java 2020-01-17-openshift-oauth-server-social-login-liberty-20001.html`
+eg ` java demoScript.java 2020-01-17-openshift-oauth-server-social-login-liberty-20001.html`

 Output: `rendered-<filename>`

 Done!

-This will have converted it ready for the Red Hat blog post, save the contents of the local copy and paste the HTML into wordpress
+This will have converted it ready for the Red Hat blog post, save the contents of the local copy and paste the HTML into wordpress.